 YouTube has evolved from humble origins to become a comprehensive video search engine and an extension of Google.
 As the number of users on the platform has grown, so has its extensive video library.
 As a result, the breadth of content is immense, making it challenging for new content creators to find their stride when developing a rapport with their audience.
 However, there are several ways to foster a sense of community on YouTube.

 1. Match your channel to your brand image.

-Your YouTube channel is a platform to showcase who you are and what your content will be about.
-Your image lets viewers know right off the bat if your content is something they’d enjoy.
-It’s essential to create an image for your brand and to implement that brand image into all areas of your channel.
+Your brand’s YouTube channel should showcase who you are and the kind of videos you’ll be sharing so viewers can decide if your content is something they’d enjoy.
+It’s essential to cultivate and infuse your brand image into all aspects of your channel.

 2. Create video playlists.

 Viewers on YouTube stream 694,000 hours of video every minute, according to Statista.
 Make playlists for your videos to keep your content organized and encourage viewers to spend more time on your channel.
 When viewers begin a video in your playlist, it will automatically direct viewers to the next video in the playlist.
 So, not only do playlists encourage viewers to stay on your channel, but they can also boost your view completion rate (VCR), or the percentage of viewers who watch the entirety of your video.
 Group videos by themes, challenges or topics.

 3. Encourage action.

 Incorporate CTAs, or calls to action, into your video content to drive viewers to complete a certain action, such as subscribing to your channel.
 For instance, you can use a CTA that encourages your viewers to like, comment and subscribe during your intros and outros.
 Keep your CTAs simple and direct so viewers are more likely to convert.
 Be judicious with what actions you want your audience to complete, since too many CTAs can confuse and frustrate your viewers.